AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * The journey global timeout has been increased from 30 to 91 days.
 * Adobe Journey Optimizer now supports privacy delete/access requests.
 * You can now resize the columns in the journey inventory.
+* **Advanced expression editor in Event configuration** is now GA - You can now leverage the advanced expression editor while configuring an event, allowing you to define more complex expressions or use functions in the event id condition.
+This capability is released in Limited Availability for selected customers.
+[Read more](../event/about-creating.md)
+* **Merge policies** are now GA - Merge policies used by a Journey are now visible and consistent throughout the journey.
+This capability is released in Limited Availability for selected customers.
+[Read more](../building-journeys/journey-gs.md#merge-policies)

 **Campaigns**